ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

     - Doubles *burst heal* on: Foreign Fruit, Gnarled Woodsprite.
     - Doubles *speed and damage* on: Volcanic Egg.
     - *Lunar* equipment will not work with Beating Embryo by default.
-- Photon Jetpack: No hands.
+- Photon Jetpack: "No hands."
+    - Provides flight while holding jump, using limited recharging fuel.
+    - Diff. from RoR1: only provides flight after using all double jumps.
 #### Equipment
-- Captain's Brooch: One man's wreckage is another man's treasure.
+- Captain's Brooch: "One man's wreckage is another man's treasure."
+    - Calls down an expensive first-tier item chest.
-- Skeleton Key: Open all chests in view.
+- Skeleton Key: "Open all chests in view."
+    - Diff. from RoR1: limited to a 50-meter radius instead of line-of-sight.
 #### Lunar Equipment
-- Lost Doll: Harm yourself to instantly kill an enemy.
+- Lost Doll: "Harm yourself to instantly kill an enemy."
+    - Takes 25% of your current health to damage the closest enemy for 500% of your maximum health.

 ### Other Features
 - Every item added by Classic Items can be individually disabled in the mod's config file.